athena-framework/athena/docs/getting_started/middleware.md

 ### 2. Action Event

 The next event to be dispatched is the [ATH::Events::Action](/Framework/Events/Action/) event, assuming a response was not already returned within the [request](#1-request-event) event.
 This event is dispatched after the related controller/action pair is determined, but before it is executed.
-This event is intended to be used when a listener requires information from the related [ATH::Action](/Framework/Action/); such as reading custom annotations off of it via the [Config](./configuration.md) component.
+This event is intended to be used when a listener requires information from the related [ATH::Action](/Framework/Action/); such as reading [custom annotations](./configuration.md#custom-annotations).

 !!! example "Action event in the Athena Framework"
     This is the event that the [ATH::Listeners::ParamFetcher](/Framework/Listeners/ParamFetcher) listens on to resolve request parameters such as [ATHA::QueryParam](/Framework/Events/Annotations/QueryParam).